ctkjose/robobo3dr1plus/bltouch.md

 `#define Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN`

 This indicates that our z-probe cables (pin 4 and 5) are connected to our Z-endstop in the mainboard.

-This line must be commented (to disable it) when using a board that has a dedicated auto bed leveling connector (5-pin).
+Important `Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN` must be commented (to disable it) when your board has a dedicated auto bed leveling connector (5-pin) for the BLTouch.

 1.3.
 Uncomment AUTO_BED_LEVELING_BILINEAR (More Info):